 Here’s what you need:

 This recipe is really easy.
 All you do is add all the ingredients to a bowl: mayo (I like Hellman’s light), ketchup, Worcestershire, black pepper, paprika, garlic powder and onion powder.
+The black pepper is really what makes the sauce – please, please, please use fresh ground pepper.
+I promise you’ll notice the difference.

 And whisk them together.